 One must always be careful not to double count outs.
 With a big draw such as a straight and flush draw we will have 9 outs to the flush and 8 outs to the straight.
 However, of the straight draw outs there will be two which also complete the flush; thus we must remove these double counted outs.

-As a result we no longer have 17 outs (9 flush + 8 straight), we now have 15 outs (9 flush + 6 straight)
+As a result we no longer have 17 outs (9 flush + 8 straight), we now have 15 outs (9 flush + 6 straight or 7 flush + 8 straight)

 One interesting hand type is the double gutter.
 A double gutter is as the name suggests a double gut shot.